Sofie Linde: Statements on sexual harassment

-In September 2020, Politiken published a letter signed by more than 700 Danish women, addressed to Linde.
+Later that September, Politiken published a letter signed by more than 700 Danish women, addressed to Linde.
 The letter said "you are right, we experienced it too".
-It was referring to Linde's critique at the sexual harassment and sexist workplace culture Linde had experienced.
+It was referring to Linde's critique of the sexual harassment and sexist workplace culture she had experienced.
 Linde's comments unleashed a wave of debate, involving the resignation of Danish Social Liberal Party leader Morten Østergaard.
 Copenhagen mayor Frank Jensen also admitted that he had been harassing women during his career.